 Reasons Your Google Ads Account is Suspended

 Google is the undisputed market leader in the digital ad space, accounting for about 37.2% of the market share with Facebook coming in a distant second.
 As such, if you run an eCommerce store or any other business selling products, you may need to run Google Ads.
 In fact, many businesses depend on Google ads for a significant portion of their revenue and sales.
-As such, it can be incredibly frustrating when your Google AdWords account gets suspended.
+It can be incredibly frustrating when your account gets suspended.
+Let’s review Google ads disapproved reasons in this article.

 Once Google Suspends Your Account it May: